lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

         <b>value = </b><code>0x0000000000000000000000000000000000000000000000000000000000040000</code>
     </p>

-Allows an address to write any form of data in the [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md#erc725y) data key-value store of the linked `ERC725Account` (except permissions, which require the permissions `CHANGEPERMISSIONS`).
+Allows an address to write any form of data in the [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md#erc725y) data key - value store of the linked `ERC725Account` (except permissions, which require the permissions `CHANGEPERMISSIONS`).

 > **NB:** an `address` can be restricted to set only specific data keys via **[allowed ERC725Y Data Keys](#allowed-erc725y-keys)**